Instructions and Rules in Lemmenjoki National Park

 In the National Park, the following are

-- Mountain biking is allowed only on an officially marked summer trails.
+Mountain biking and horseriding is allowed only on an officially marked summer trails.

 The gold diggers' claims are considered equal to grounds of dwellings, where hikers should not enter without permission.
 Some gold diggers organise gold digging for tourists, others prefer to work on their own.